rubensworks/PhD-Thesis/content/storing/_preface.md

 A naive way to handle this temporal dimension would be to store each knowledge graph version as a separately materialized knowledge graph.
 This can however introduce a tremendous storage overhead when consecutive versions are similar to each other.
-Furthermore, querying over such a naive storage method would require going through _all_ of these versions, which does not scale well when the number of versions is high.
+Furthermore, querying over such a naive storage method would require going through _all_ of these versions, which does not scale well with many versions.

 The focus of our work in this chapter is to come up with a Web-friendly trade-off between storage size and lookup efficiency, so that evolving knowledge graphs can be published on the Web without requiring high-end machines.
-We introduce of a new indexing technique for evolving data, that focuses on querying in a _stream-based_ manner.
+We introduce a new indexing technique for evolving data, that focuses on querying in a _stream-based_ manner.
 This allows results to be sent to the client from the moment that they are found, which reduces waiting time compared to batch-based querying.
-Streaming results are especially useful when the number of results is very large, and is memory friendly for machines with limited capabilities.
+Streaming is especially useful when the number of results is very large, and is memory friendly for machines with limited capabilities.

 This chapter is based on the research question: